International reactions to the persecution of Uyghurs in China: Joint letters at the United Nations

+In Oct 2025, OHCHR released a press release concerning the cases of artist Yaxia'er Xiaohelaiti and scholar Rahile Dawut, also the use of expansive and ambiguous counter-extremism laws.

+In Jan 2026, OHCHR released a press release concerning reports of forced labor of Uyghur, Tibetan and other minorities.

 European Union

 On 11 September 2018, Federica Mogherini, the High Representative of the European Union for Foreign Affairs and Security Policy, raised the re-education camps issue in European Parliament.
 She said:The most outstanding disagreement we have with China concerns the human rights situation in China, as underlined in your Report.
 We also focused on the situation in Xinjiang, especially the expansion of political re-education camps.
 And we discussed the detention of human rights defenders, including particular cases.

 The daughter of Ilham Tohti accepted the 2019 Sakharov Prize for Freedom of Thought on behalf of her imprisoned father.

 On 19 December 2019, the European Parliament passed a non-binding resolution condemning the mass incarceration of Uyghurs and calling on EU companies with supply chains in the region to ensure that they are not complicit with crimes against humanity.

 In 2019, the European Parliament awarded its Sakharov Prize for Freedom and Thought to Ilham Tohti, a Uyghur intellectual and activist who had been sentenced to life in prison on charges pertaining to Uyghur separatism.
 As of March 2021, China has prohibited European Union diplomats from visiting Tohti.
 The European Union has called upon China to release Tohti from his detention in prison.

 On 17 December 2020, the European Parliament adopted a resolution that strongly condemns China over allegations of forced labor by ethnic and religious minorities.
 In the statement, the EU body said Parliament "strongly condemns the government-led system of forced labor, in particular the exploitation of Uyghur, ethnic Kazakh and Kyrgyz, and other Muslim minority groups, in factories both within and outside of internment camps in Xinjiang, as well as the transfer of forced laborers to other Chinese administrative divisions, and the fact that well-known European brands and companies have been benefiting from the use of forced labor."